Climate Watch Bushland Trail

 Your participation would contribute not only to the national database that records information on seasonal changes of various species (introduced and endemic), but you can also make a contribution to our own database on local native plant species by following the Bushland Trail.

-For more information or to get involved in the Climate Watch volunteer group, contact the Climate Watch Coordinators Serene and Paul at [email protected] or visit the Climate Watch website at www.climatewatch.org.au or download the ClimateWatch App.
+For more information or to get involved in the Climate Watch volunteer group, contact the Climate Watch Coordinators Serene and Paul through the Friends office or visit the Climate Watch website at www.climatewatch.org.au or download the ClimateWatch App.
 The App is available for both iPhone and android devices.

 Below are recording sheets and information resources about the plants we monitor in Kings Park.